The Public Health Implications of Social Vulnerability in the U.S. Virgin Islands

 Publication Date: 2022

 The U.S. Virgin Islands (USVI), a U.S. territory in the Caribbean, is a highly unequal community with high levels of poverty, high health disparities, low home ownership rates, and low educational achievement.
 The USVI is also impacted by natural hazards such as hurricanes, droughts, and earthquakes.
-People whose health and well-being are in general more at-risk from the disturbances or shocks that occur in disaster contexts are those with high social vulnerability; a term used to describe those with limited economic means; those with disability or are very young; those who are racial and ethnic minorities or who do not speak English; and those with substandard housing or transportation.
+The health and well-being of people with high levels of social vulnerability—that is, those who experience negative impacts from factors such as limited economic means, disability, age, racial or ethnic identity, language barriers, or substandard housing or transportation—are generally more at risk from the impacts of disasters.
 The creation of a social vulnerability index for USVI communities is critical to understanding the social determinants of health for the most vulnerable and creating appropriate policy and interventions to protect them from adverse outcomes during disasters.

 In this study, we are asking the following research questions: